-Dr Adriana Massidda, the first beneficiary of a new library visiting fellowship scheme, jointly offered by Canning House and King's College London, will discuss the findings of her research on the urban poor in Latin America.
+Dr Adriana Massidda is the first beneficiary of a new library Visiting Fellowship, jointly offered by Canning House and King's College London.
+In this talk she will discuss the findings of her research on the urban poor in Latin America with Dr Alexandre Apsan Frediani.

 In 1976, following several decades of debate regarding users’ participation in the production of low-income housing, the first United Nations Habitat conference (Vancouver 1976) championed assisted self-help as a way of coping with the accommodation crises then experienced in Latin American cities.
 These crises, however, were not new.
 Since the late-nineteenth century the urban poor had struggled to find living space in fast-growing metropolises, first resorting to various types of tenements and later increasingly self-building accommodation in occupied land.